Skip to Content

 Our host’s teenagers were too old to have toys around but they did leave a box of costumes for Tiny Traveler.
 She was thrilled to play dress-up while we cooked dinner at night.

-you might find the owner's art work in a home swap
+You might find the owner's art work in a home swap

 The (small) downside is that you are in a person’s home and you do need to take more care than you might in a hotel.
 For example, our host is an artist whose sculptures were all over the apartment.
 We lived in fear of knocking one down and steered well clear of them.
 When Tiny Trave;er accidentally splashed a little grape juice on the white couch we went through a lot of Shout wipes in a scramble to get the stain out.